scimma/astrodash-web/astrodash-docs/docs/api/errors.md

 # Error Model

-AstroDash returns structured JSON errors with appropriate HTTP status codes, designed to be easy to act on.
+AstroDASH 2.0 returns structured JSON errors with appropriate HTTP status codes, designed to be easy to act on.

 ## Response shape